LsAntonio/60daysofudacity/README.md

 It is interesting to see how some simple arithmetic functions, like sums, can be used to guest the identity of an individual in a database.
 This of course, makes necessary to address such issues.
 In the following day I will continue watching the lectures.

 # DAY 4 [6.7%] | 60
-[1] Project: Intro Evaluating The Privacy Of A Function completed [2] Continuing with Lesson 4: Evaluating the Privacy of a Function [videos 3, 4, 5 and 6]
+* Project: Intro Evaluating The Privacy Of A Function completed
+* Continuing with Lesson 4: Evaluating the Privacy of a Function [videos 3, 4, 5 and 6]

 __What I learn:__
 In this lesson I learn that it is possible to guest some of the distribution of the data applying simple arithmetic functions.
 Moreover, one can guest the individuals identity in a database.
-This means, we must implement the necessary mechanisms to guarantee the privacy in databases.
+This means, we must implement the necessary mechanisms to guarantee the privacy in databases. _See notebook for day 4_